 Correctional Facilities:

-Juvenile Hall – Needs Secretaries – Male or Female, 1 year sobriety.
+Juvenile Hall – Secretaries, 1 year sobriety.
+(Needs male support)

 If you are interested in volunteering to help carry the message into jails and institutions, there are many openings in jails and other facilities.
-Please see HERE for more details.
+Please see the H&I Help Wanted page for more details.

-If you are interested in any of the above service positions please email: santacruzcountyhi@gmail.com or complete the H&I Volunteer Interest form
+If you are interested in any of the above service positions, please complete the H&I interest form.